Val di Fassa Ski Resort

 Ability: Strong Intermediate to Expert

-This is the ultimate guided Dolomites powder ski safari incorporating lifts & touring to access the best the region has to offer.
+The ultimate guided Dolomites powder ski safari incorporating lifts & touring to access the best snow & terrain the region has to offer.
 Experience a night in a classic mountain hut & ski up to 2,000 m vert descents.
 Join a "fixed date" tour or get your own group of 4+ together for a custom tour.

 Base/invoice currency is in EURO inc taxes.